mbbischoff/website/_posts/2015-09-05-reviewing-code.md

 	* Designer(s)
 	* Product manager (if they’re interested)
 * Give the diff one final pass yourself before asking others to take a look.
 You might catch a few silly things like typos in comments.
+* Annotate particularly tricky sections in the diff to make what’s going on even clearer.
+Maybe even turn these into code comments.
 * Get a coffee and wait for the constructive criticism to roll in.

 ## For the reviewer